-Overarching Strategic 5: Strengthen Infrastructure
+Overarching Strategy 5: Strengthen Infrastructure

-Topics discussed during the workshop pertaining to the fifth overarching strategy, "Strengthen Infrastructure," include evaluating methods to reduce Vehicle Miles Traveled (VMT) and pursuing sustainable land use practices that will contribute to reduced VMT in the City.
-Staff have proposed language for a new strategic goal and accompanying objective on this topic for Council consideration (refer to the first and second bullets below).
-Additionally, the objective pertaining to the multi-model train station has been revised to reflect the upcoming stages of this project.
+Topics discussed during the March 4 workshop pertaining to the fifth overarching strategy, "Strengthen Infrastructure," include evaluating methods to reduce Vehicle Miles Traveled (VMT) including pursuing sustainable land use practices that will contribute to reduced VMT in the City.
+Staff have proposed language for a new strategic goal and accompanying objectives on this topic for Council consideration.
+Additionally, the objective pertaining to the multi-modal train station has been revised to reflect the upcoming stages of this project.

-- Objective (revised): Construct multi-modal train and transit station and develop a plan for interior uses and design - Strategic Goal (new): Encourage use of alternative transportation methods that reduce Vehicle Miles Traveled - Objective (new): Pursue sustainable land use practices through the General Plan, including walkable, mixed use urban environments that include recreational and commercial opportunities
+- Objective (revised): Construct multi-modal train and transit station and develop a plan for interior uses and design - Strategic Goal (new): Encourage use of alternative transportation methods that reduce Vehicle Miles Traveled - Objective (new): Pursue sustainable land use practices through the General Plan, including walkable, mixed use urban environments that include recreational and commercial opportunities - Objective (new): Evaluate opportunities for shared mobility approaches across the region - Objective (new): Encourage and promote alternative transportation, including transit, biking, and walking

-Overarching Strategic 6: Return Old Town to a Vital Center of the City
+Overarching Strategy 6: Return Old town to a Vital Center of the City

-Topics discussed and incorporated into the sixth overarching strategy, "Return Old Town to a Vital Center of the City," include the planned completion of a timed parking project in Old Town, as well as the investigation of future management options at the Goleta Valley Community Center.
+Topics discussed on March 4 and incorporated into the sixth overarching strategy, "Return Old Town to a Vital Center of the City," include the planned completion of a timed parking project in Old Town, as well as the investigation of future management options at the Goleta Valley Community Center.
 In addition, the existing goal to evaluate employee parking needs in Old Town was revised to include encouraging Old Town employees to use other forms of transportation.

-- Objective (revised): Work with local organizations including Traffic Solutions to evaluate employee parking needs in Old Town - Objective (revised): Encourage employee use of alternative transportation as available for Old Town businesses - Objective (new): Complete timed parking project in Old Town - Objective (new): Investigate future management options for the Goleta Valley Community Center and secure a long-term agreement for management of the facility and operations
+Objective (revised): Work with local organizations including Traffic Solutions to evaluate employee parking needs in Old Town

+- Objective (revised): Encourage employee use of alternative transportation as available for Old Town businesses - Objective (new): Complete timed parking project in Old Town - Objective (new): Investigate future management options for the Goleta Valley Community Center and secure a long-term agreement for management of the facility and operations